kevL/nwn2_ai_2da_editor/ReadMe.txt

 the node-tree (on the left side of the editor) and click back to the entry that you're working on, and the spell/feat labels should then display okay.

+Note that the label-data is not stored between runs of the editor; it goes ~poof~ when the editor closes.
+(I don't want to deal with config-files.)

 The above instructions assume that RacialSubtypes.2da, Classes.2da, Spells.2da,
 and Feat.2da have been broken out of the NwN2 installation-folder.
 Tip: Copy those four 2das along with working copies of the Hench*.2da files to a scratch-